Covariance of Scattering Amplitudes from Counting Carefully: On-Shell Connected Functions and Covariant Feynman Rules

 Denoting the covariant building blocks with $\mathcal{R}_{n} = (\mathcal{R}_{n,0}, \mathcal{R}_{n,1}, \dots, \mathcal{R}_{n,n})$ where the first index is the total number of legs and the second is the number of legs connected to a propagator, the on-shell connected function with suppressed indices is given by

 where $\mathcal{F}_{n,k}(\mathcal{R}_{3},\dots)$ are the polynomials counting Feynman diagrams given by (\ref{Refined Counting Function}) and $\sum_{S_n}$ represents a sum over all the permutations of the indices of $\mathcal{A}_n$.
-The placement of the indices is straightforward, with the only restriction being that the pair of indices in a propagator may not both be contracted in the same vertex; as that would correspond to a loop.
+The placement of the indices is straightforward, with the only restriction being that the pair of indices in a propagator may not both be contracted in the same vertex, nor may two vertices be contracted to each other more than once; as that would correspond to a loop.
 To illustrate the use of the formula $\mathcal{A}_6$ is given by

+An explicit derivation of the covariant rules is easily achieved through the use of geometry as done in ~\cite{alminawi2025scalaramps,Apostolos2020:Covariance}.
+However, a derivation that does not rely on geometric methods has not yet been identified and is slated for future works.